top of page

 George didn't laugh.
 Tom had long ago worn the "by George" joke into the ground.

-Besides, Saphire wasn't who he came to see.
+Besides, Sapphire wasn't who he came to see.

 He and Tom had become regulars at Esmerelda's last year after Tom's divorce.
 At first, he had begged George to come along, and begrudgingly, George relented.